 Substitute for egg wash

-- Cream: Creates the most gloss of the eggless versions and does turn a nice brown color.
-If you want to substitute egg wash with an eggless version, cream is your best option
+- Heavy cream creates the most gloss of the eggless egg wash versions and does turn a nice brown color.
+Cream is your best option if you want to substitute egg wash with an eggless version.
+You could also try oat cream.

-- Butter (after): Does not produce as much shine as when the same technique is applied on brioche bread or burger rolls.
+- Butter applied after baking does not produce as much shine as one might expect, especially when compared to the same technique when applied on brioche bread or burger rolls.

-- Nothing: Creates the least amount of shine, but does brown a little.
+- Nothing at all creates the least amount of shine, but it does brown a little.

-To apply egg wash properly it's best to use a pastry brush, which will help you to fully and evenly coat your baked goods.
+It's hard to apply egg wash without a pastry brush to help you thoroughly and evenly coat your baked goods.
 It's very important that all the dough is covered to ensure both even browning and a seamless glossy finish.

 There are traditional pastry brushes made of natural bristles and more modern silicone pastry brushes.
 While both types of pastry brushes will do the job, I'm a big fan of silicone brushes.
-They are much easier to clean because they can go in the dishwasher and there are also no bristles that can sometimes fall out.
+I personally use my Le Creuset silicone pastry brush and find that it helps to coat all my baked goods perfectly.
+Silicone brushes are also much easier to clean.
+They can go in the dishwasher, and there are also no bristles that can sometimes fall out over time.

 - Apply your egg wash right before your baked goods go into the oven.
 You do not want to brush it on and then let them sit.
 This will result in a less desirable outcome.

-You can store it in the fridge for up to 3 days in an airtight container.
+- You can store leftover egg wash in the fridge for up to 3 days in an airtight container to use on other baked goods, or simply add it to your scrambled egg mixture for your next breakfast!

 Ingredients